Discrete Rearrangements and the Polya-Szego Inequality on Graphs: Introduction

-The impossibility of a Polya-Szeg\H{o} inequality was recently very clearly demonstrated for the grid graph $(\mathbb{Z}^2, \ell^1)$.
+The impossibility of a P\'olya-Szeg\H{o} inequality was recently very clearly demonstrated for the grid graph $(\mathbb{Z}^2, \ell^1)$.
 The vertices of this graph are $\mathbb{Z}^2$ and two vertices are connected if their coordinates differ in one entry by 1 (see Fig. \ref{fig:gridoo}).

 \begin{thm}[Hajaiej, Han \& Hua \cite{hhh}] There does not exist a rearrangement of $(\mathbb{Z}^2, \ell^1)$ such that for all functions

 \end{thm}